iramsk02/community-ai/Mifos-Mobile Language Translation/Readme.md

 4. **Translation**: For each unmatched cache entry, `translate_text` prompts the Groq model and retries if the response looks suspicious.
 5. **Write-out**: Translated content is injected into a copy of the target XML tree and saved as a pretty-printed file in `values-xx-auto/strings.xml`.

-> Note: The helper `prettify_key` exists in the codebase but isn’t used in the current flow.

 ## Requirements